brainandcoglab/UDN_classification_task/README.md

 * [x] Instructions for each phase
 * [x] No feedback in test phase
 * [x] Ensure no-webgl fallback works correctly (it does, no noise or anything though)
-* [ ] Make sure that lookup table is visible for all resolutions?
+* [x] Make sure that lookup table is visible for all resolutions?
+* [ ] Should output warning if unsupported resolution (also if webgl unavailable)
 * [ ] Set minimum distance of lines from other lines
 * [ ] Better instructions